Paint Tool Properties

 When you select the Paint tool, its properties and options appears in the Tools Properties view.

-The Lasso and Marquee options let you choose what type of selection the Paint tool will do when you will click and drag your cursor to paint your drawings.
+The Lasso and Marquee options let you choose the type of selection the current tool will perform.
 The default selection mode is Marquee.

 The Paint tool has four different modes available:

 You can also find these tools directly in the Tools toolbar and in the Drawing Tools menu.

 The Paint mode paints everything it touches, including empty and filled zones.

 The Paint Unpainted mode paints only empty zones.
 Any line or filled zone will remain unchanged.